-Table 7 Correlation between size and rate for different protocol, flow sizes and duration rate, we first group flows based on their protocols, size and duration, as shown in Table 7.
+To systematically investigate the cause of correlation between flow size and rate, we first group flows based on their protocols, size and duration, as shown in Table VII.

-As shown in Table 7, there is a strong correlation between rate and size for flows longer than 30 seconds3 (the correlation coefficients are greater than 0.8 for both traces).
+As shown in Table VII, there is a strong correlation between rate and size for flows longer than 30 seconds (the correlation coefficients are greater than 0.8 for both traces).
 We do not see similar results for flows with a larger size (for example, the correlation coefficient for flows with a size larger than 100K is only 0.16 for Los Nettos traces).
 However, if the strong correlation between size and rate is due to that users choose the file to transfer based on the available bandwidth, as suggested by prior work, we expect to see a strong correlation between size and rate for large-size flows as well.
 After taking a closer look, surprisingly, we find that most of the flows longer than 30 seconds actually only have a medium or small size.
 As shown in Figure 2, 70% of such flows have a size of less than 10 kB and 90% of them are smaller than 60 kB.